theborderland/membership/docs/frontpage.md

 Since capacity at the event is limited, we raffle off half of the memberships.
 When you buy a membership you can invite someone.
 We sell the remaining memberships by invitation.

 Please read this description and the FAQ carefully.
-Some things are different from previous years, particularly how transfers work.
+Some things are different from previous years, particularly how transfers and invitations work.

 ## The Lottery